 Density's IP addresses change periodically.
 Whitelisting would need to be done via domain name.

 Density's sensor only needs outbound connections.
 The device does not have any listening ports open.
-Data does come back to the device as all communication is done over HTTPS (TCP/IP), therefore, port 443 needs to be allowed to all of the domains provided.
-Live data is sent over WebSocket via port 8443 and is also required
+Data does come back to the device as all communication is done over Amazon endpoints (HTTPS and MQTT over TLS),so port 443 needs to be allowed to all of the domains provided.

 There needs to be a firewall rule to allow traffic to port 123 or whichever NTP server you are using.
 If you are using static provisioning and not running an NTP server at the gateway, then the NTP servers would be: